 In caput succedaneum, the swelling does not happen from bleeding under the scalp, but from bruising.
 The cause is the pressure on the baby's crown as she is pushed through the birth canal.
 The swelling can be increased when vacuum or forceps is used, but caput will decrease without medical intervention.

-A cephalohematoma is caused by bleeding between the skin and the skull, but it also does not harm the brain.
+A cephalohematoma is caused by bleeding between the skin and the skull, but it typically does not harm the brain.
 Like caput, it can happen without forceps or vacuum, but it is often associated with them.
 After the doctor examines the baby, performs further testing, and rules out a brain bleed, no further medical care is usually needed.
 A cephalohematoma can heal on its own.

-To find out how severe the brain bleed has become, a cranial head ultrasound will be done.
-An ultrasound is preferred to other scans, because it does not expose the baby to ionizing radiation.
-After the ultrasound, the doctor can see how far the bleed has progressed into the brain, and the bleed can then be "graded."
+A cranial head ultrasound can often access the severity of a brain bleed.
+Ultrasound is preferred to other scans because it does not expose the baby to ionizing radiation.
+After the ultrasound, the doctor can see how far the bleed has progressed into the brain, and the bleed can then be "graded."Grading Infant Brain Bleeds

 Infant brain bleeds are classified according to grades (levels).
 In grades 1 and 2, the bleed is minor and does not affect the ventricles of the brain.
 The ventricles produce cerebrospinal fluid, and blood should never mix with this fluid.
 However, if the swelling is severe, there is concern that the ventricles will become swollen or brain tissue will be damaged.
 A grade of 3 or 4 will be diagnosed.